2013 New Brunswick python attack: Aftermath

 The python was euthanized by authorities.
+Additionally, a total of 23 reptiles were seized and four American alligators were euthanized following the incident.

 A coroner's preliminary autopsy report released on August 7 said that the boys died of asphyxiation.

 The two boys could be seen cleaning a large glass enclosure originally belonging to a green anaconda in pictures their mother posted on Facebook.
-This enclosure later held the African rock python that, unlike the anaconda, managed to escape.

 Member of the Legislative Assembly Donald Arseneault expressed frustration in April 2014 that the province would not review New Brunswick's Fish and Wildlife Act until the RCMP investigation was completed.
 Minister of Natural Resources Paul Robichaud defended the delay, saying that the completed RCMP investigation would help inform a review of the current law.

 Although the incident was treated as an accident, the RCMP arrested Savoie in Montreal on February 5, 2015.
 On March 31, 2015, Savoie was charged with criminal negligence for not preventing the deaths.
 However, he was found not guilty in a jury trial in November 2016.